Skip to main content

 Updated over a week ago

-You have probably wondered which of your contacts are no longer bringing any profit to your business.
-Well, there is an effortless way to filter them.
-You only need to create a Segment of inactive users, and voila - you will see which of your contacts are harming your sender's reputation as they are not opening your emails or marking those as spam.
+You probably wonder which contacts are no longer benefiting your business.
+There is an easy way to filter them.
+Just create a Segment of inactive users, and voilà - you will see which contacts are damaging your sender reputation because they don't open your emails or mark them as spam.

 Before You Start